GitAtom-PDX/GitAtom/README.md

 This error occurs when a user has multiple ssh keys.
 Create an alias that indicates use of a specific key.

-To fix, create an alias in the `.ssh/config` file.
+To fix, create an alias in the `~/.ssh/config` file on the local machine.

-In `.ssh/config` add the following:
+In `~/.ssh/config` add the following:

 ```
 Host alias
     HostName address
     User username
-    IDFile ~/.ssh/path-to-key
+    IdentityFile ~/.ssh/path-to-key
-    IDOnly yes
+    IdentitiesOnly yes
 ```

 | Field | Description|